-It is the responsibility of Default Service Suppliers to provide all Alternative Energy Credits ("AECs") necessary to meet the AEPS obligations, except for certain Solar Photovoltaic Alternative Energy Credits ("SPAECs").
+The It is the responsibilityobligations of Default Service Suppliers to provide all Alternative Energy Credits ("AECs") necessary to meet the RPSAEPS obligations, except for certain Solar Photovoltain Alternative Energy Credits ("SPAECs").under the SMA vary among the Companies.

-- During the first year of DSP VI, Default Service Suppliers in Met-Ed, Penelec, Penn Power service territories will be allocated a portion of the SPAECs from the long-term SPAEC contracts that expire on May 31, 2024. - Once the PaPUC approves the long-term solar procurement for DSP VI, Met-Ed, Penelec, Penn Power and West Penn Power will allocate a portion of the SPAECS from the long-term procurement to Residential Default Service Providers in those service territories. - Met-Ed, Penelec, Penn Power and West Penn Power will provide in each transaction confirmation a quantity of SPAECs that will be allocated to the supplier, either as a percentage of the supplier's obligation or as a fixed quantity.
+During the first year of DSP VI, Default Service Suppliers in Met-Ed, Penelec, Penn Power service territories will be allocated a portion of the SPAECs from the long-term SPAEC contracts that expire on May 31, 2024.

+Once the PaPUC approves the long-term solar procurement for DSP VI, the Met-Ed, Penelec, Penn Power and West Penn Power Companies will allocate a portion of the SPAECS from the long-term procurement to Residential Default Service Providers in those service territories.

+Met-Ed, Penelec, Penn Power and West Penn Power The Companies-will provide in each transaction confirmation a quantity of Solar Photovoltaic Alternative Energy Credits ("SPAECs") that will be allocated to the supplier, either as a percentage of the supplier's obligation or as a fixed quantity.